zvonicek/ImageSlideshow/README.md

 ### Full Screen view

-As seen on sample image and example project, you may also use full-scren view.
-The controller can be presented manually as seen on the example.
+There is also a possibility to open full-screen image view using attached `FullScreenSlideshowViewController`.
+The controller is meant to be presented manually, as seen on the example:

 ```swift
 var slideshowTransitioningDelegate: ZoomAnimatedTransitioningDelegate?